gaxolotl/draider/README.md

 # Discord.js raider

-This project is made for educational and entertainment purposes only!
-Please do not perform any action on Discord Guilds you are unauthorized to make changes to!
-Now let's get to the fun stuff!
-What does it do you may ask?
-It spams roles and channels.
-It has support for multiple bots at the same time.
-It is very simple and you will encounter errors.
+### Disclaimer:
+This project is created solely for educational and entertainment purposes. **Unauthorized actions on Discord servers (guilds) are strictly prohibited.** Always ensure you have explicit permission to make changes to any Discord server before using this software.
+The creators are not responsible for any misuse or violations of Discord’s Terms of Service.

+### What Does This Project Do?
+This project is a tool designed to demonstrate Discord bot functionality in an experimental way.
+Here are its key features:
+- **Role and Channel Automation:** Creates multiple roles and channels in a server.
+- **Multi-Bot Support:** Capable of running multiple bots simultaneously for enhanced functionality.
+- **User-Friendly Simplicity:** Designed to be straightforward, but be aware that errors may occur due to its experimental nature.

 ## Features